 How hard.
 How high.
 The history.

+What are the Seven Summits?
 The Seven Summits are the highest mountains of each of the seven continents.
-Climbing to the summit of all of them is regarded as a mountaineering challenge, first achieved on 30 April 1985 by Richard Bass.
+Climbing to the summit of all of seven is an amazing mountaineering achievement.
+Which was first achieved on 30 April 1985 by Richard Bass.

 Below we’re going to take a look at all seven.
 How high, how hard and the history of them all.